kshedden/case_studies/stats504/syllabus.md

 Every report that you write for this class should reflect your own independently-developed ideas.
-Each student must complete their own analysis and writing, but you may discuss analysis strategies and coding issuses with other students.
+Each student must complete their own analysis and writing, but you may discuss analysis strategies and coding issues with other students.
 Each student should develop and maintain their own code to conduct the analysis in each project.

 In the submitted writings, plagiarism from the instructor's lectures,